Tag Archive for: training

 2:30 Shannon Arriaga Molly Stapleton

-• DO ask questions before the start about your pacing group’s race plan.
+• DO ask questions before the start about your pace group’s race plan.
 Most will run slightly slower at first, and then pick up speed in the middle miles of the race.
 However, each pace group is slightly different, so make sure to ask any questions before the race begins.

 • DO ask questions or introduce yourself during the race if you are inclined.
 The pacers are all accustomed to racing at paces faster than what they are pacing, so they should be able to answer your questions.